Microvan: Design

+Microvans often have advanced technologies to maintain performance and comfort, while their styling is boxy to maximize the use of height and footprint limits and typically use small wheels to minimize wheel arch and suspension intrusion into the interiors.
+However, their small size and design limitations, such as inherently unstable short wheelbases, result in compromised handling and driving characteristics.

+The Fiat 600 Multipla, launched in 1956, is recognized as the first microvan.
+It used the Fiat 600 rear-engine platform and provided seating for up to six people, with an overall length of 3531 mm.

 The first vehicle to adopt the bodystyle of a van, with the engine installed in front of the driver, was the 1970s Honda Life "StepVan".
-Some microvans use a drivetrain with the engine installed transversely, using front- or all-wheel drive, while others use a cabover approach where the engine is installed beneath the driver, while still using all-wheel or rear-wheel drive powertrains.
+Some microvans use a drivetrain with the engine installed transversely, with front- or all-wheel drive.
+In contrast, others use a cabover approach, with the engine installed beneath the driver, while still using all-wheel- or rear-wheel-drive powertrains.
 Cabover variants usually share their chassis with kei truck derivatives from the same manufacturer.

-Most microvans have two swinging front doors, two sliding rear doors and a large tailgate.
-Seating can vary from two to nine; these seats are usually very thin and vertical to optimise room.
-The side windows in commercial-only versions of microvans are replaced by metallic panels; this type of microvan is sometimes called a "blind van".
+Most microvans have two swinging front doors, two sliding rear doors, and a large tailgate.
+Seating can range from two to nine; these seats are usually very thin and vertical to optimize space.
+Metal panels replace the side windows in commercial-only versions of microvans; this type of microvan is sometimes called a "blind van".
 Some models also feature pick-up variants with one or two seat rows.
 Engines usually have displacements under 1.0 L; for example, Japanese microvans have a limit of 660 cc.
 Outside the Japanese market, microvans are available with 850-cc to 1.6-L engines.

 The kei car regulation is used only in Japan, though other Asian automakers also design microvans with similar characteristics.
-The microvans are commonly known as "kei one-box" in Japan; their pick-up versions are known as kei trucks.
+The microvans are commonly known as "kei one-box" in Japan; their pickup versions are known as kei trucks.